Long-Term Addiction Treatment Programs

 Completing a long-term treatment program is a very different experience from completing a short-term program.
 Part of the reason for this is due to the great level of variation that a long-term program curriculum can exhibit from one patient to the next.
 But there are other key differences, too, so let’s consider the overall process involved in completing a long-term addiction treatment program.

 After a person has chosen a long-term rehabilitative program, the first thing he or she would need to do is complete the intake process.
-In the plainest terms, intake is when an incoming patient meets with an intake coordinator so that the coordinator can assess the severity of the patient’s addictive and make a tentative outline for the completion of his or her program.
+In the plainest terms, intake is when an incoming patient meets with an intake coordinator so that the coordinator can assess the severity of the patient’s addiction and make a tentative outline for the completion of his or her program.
 It’s during this encounter that the length of the program and its curriculum are chosen based on what the coordinator assesses the patient’s needs to be as well as the preferences of the patient.
 However, there’s another reason why the intake process is important for long-term programs, and that’s because long-term treatment often involves some type of graduated, or step-based, progression through different levels of treatment.

 Oftentimes, this means that a patient may start a long-term rehabilitative program by participating in treatments for several hours each day, five days per week; after a month of this schedule, the individual may ‘graduate’ into a different level of treatment that involves a slightly lesser intensity of treatment with a little more time spent in group sessions.
 This type of step-based recovery plan is extremely common and quite popular since it takes the progress a patient makes at various points in the process into consideration, adapting the parameters of the program to meet those changing needs.